Your investment horizon

 The length of time before you plan to use your super, plays a large role in determining how you invest.
 The longer you have, the more aggressively you can invest, since falls in the market in the short term are less important than maximising your returns over the long term.
 If you are eligible, and need to access some of your super in the short term, you may want to choose more conservative investments for a portion of your super to protect yourself from the risk of negative short-term returns.

 When it comes to investing, diversification is critical.
 It’s why we invest across both listed and unlisted assets.
-Take a short masterclass on asset class on the Dream Project.
+Take a short masterclass on asset class.

 Your investment earningsNow, let’s move on to your investment earnings.
 Your returns will shape your retirement lifestyle.
 Historically, shares and property type assets have provided higher returns over the long term than cash and fixed interest type assets.
 If your goals are within reach, it may not be necessary to take on higher risk.

 Risk toleranceRisk tolerance is an investor’s willingness to accept high risk in the hope an investment will increase in value.
 A risk-averse investor has investments whose values are relatively stable—they will neither increase greatly nor decrease greatly.
 An investor with a high risk tolerance has investments whose value might increase dramatically or fall dramatically.
 An individual’s risk tolerance varies by personality and other factors, such as life stage.
 For example, a retired person is typically less willing to pursue high-risk investments than a younger person.
 In the mean time you can get a good idea of your risk tolerance by completing the Investor needs profile.

 There are four broad profiles.
 Over your lifetime, you'll probably try out each of them.